-Mary Figueroa, Trustee Area 3
+Mary Figueroa, Secretary Area 3

 Mary Figueroa was first elected to the Riverside Community College District Board of Trustees on November 7, 1995, having emerged from a crowded field of 11 candidates and one open seat.
 Trustee Figueroa was last re-elected by voters in November 2012 and is past president of the Board of Trustees.